Jason2Brownlee/blog/content/posts/whitby.md

 > ...Control had been standing there with his back to the shelves for only about a minute.
 >
 > He had been standing there recognizing that there was a draft in the loft.
-He had been standing there without realizing that it wasn’t a draft.
+He had been standing there without realizing that it wasn't a draft.
 >
 > Someone was breathing, behind him.
 >